ingo/ingo.github.io/_recipes/german_apple_pancake.md

 ---
-title: German Apple Pancake
-original_title: Apfel Pfannekuchen
+author: Carolyn
 category: Breakfasts
 description: A tart, apple-ly cinnamon flavor in a soft, pudding-light bread of a pancake that you won't be able to stop eating.
-image: ea6eac30-66a9-4a0d-a2eb-99c7124ee2d0.jpg
+image: german_apple_pancake.jpg
+original_title: Apfel Pfannekuchen
 size: 4 servings
+source: http://theperfectpancake.blogspot.com/2006/11/german-apple-pancake.html
+sweet: "\u2713"
 time: 30 minutes
-author: Carolyn
-source: http://theperfectpancake.blogspot.com/2006/11/german-apple-pancake.html
-sweet: ✓
+title: German Apple Pancake
 ---
 This delightful German Apple Pancake recipe comes from Carolyn, a passionate pancake maker who runs a website dedicated to perfect pancakes.
 On a quiet Wednesday morning, she decided to make use of some leftover Granny Smith apples and ended up creating this heavenly dish.
 She recommends using Braeburn apples for a sweeter pancake, but feel free to experiment with your favorite apple varieties.

 ### Ingredients